AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/filter-reports-time-frames.md

 For more information on creating reports, see [Create a report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-report.md).

-## Filter a report by the time frame of a date
+## Filter a report by the time frame of a date {#filter-a-report-by-the-time-frame-of-a-date}

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png), then click&nbsp;**Reporting**.